 Flights to Punta Cana

 Punta Cana is one of the biggest hubs in the Caribbean and features connections to over 20 countries.
-Just the United States have direct flights to Punta Cana from more than twenty cities, Canada serves Punta Cana non-stop from approximately 15 cities nation-wide.
-Furthermore, Europe is widely connected with Punta Cana, among them direct flights to Germany, Belgium, Switzerland, Poland, Russia and the Scandinavian countries.
+As of December 2023, the United States has direct flights to Punta Cana (seasonal or year-round) from more than twenty cities, among them

 If you can’t find the right flight to Punta Cana, you can also fly to La Romana (with limited connections to the United States and Italy) and Santo Domingo.
 The last one mentioned is the capital of the Dominican Republic, around 2 hours away from Punta Cana and does have several connections to Latin America, Europe, the Caribbean and North America, totaling up to around 20 different countries as well.